kukrimate/compiler/readme.md

 It was originally intended as an IL for a C-like language compiler, but I can hardly call it that with its high-level expression syntax.
-There is no block based control flow, only labels and (un-)condition jumps.
+There is no block based control flow, only labels and (un-)conditional jumps.

 The grammar of the language is defined in EBNF notation in `doc/grammar.txt`.